Film acting, stage acting and adapting to new mediums

-Zigler will be working during the 2017-18 academic year to develop this new approach, teaming with his long-time colleague Bob Krakower.
+Zigler is developing this new approach, teaming with his long-time colleague Bob Krakower.
 Widely regarded as one of the top acting teachers and coaches in the industry, Krakower has worked with Golden Globe, Emmy and Tony nominees.

 Enhanced on-camera training will equip students to be able to jump from one form of acting to another, including generating work of their own.